uptonking/note4yaoo/note-web-animation.md

   - The key is that as long as the properties we want to animate do not trigger reflow/repaint (read CSS triggers for more information), we can move those sampling operations out of the main thread.
   - The most common property is the CSS transform.
 If an element is promoted as a layer, animating transform properties can be done in the GPU, meaning better  performance/efficiency, especially on mobile.
   - In summary, we should always try to create our animations using CSS transitions/animations where possible.
 If your animations are really complex, you may have to rely on JavaScript-based animations instead.
+- shortcomings of CSS-based animation
+  - Lack of independent scale/rotation/position control
+    - In CSS, they’re all crammed into one “transform” property, making them impossible to animate in a truly distinct way on a single element
+  - performance
+    - The newer GSAP is also JavaScript-based but it’s literally up to 20x faster than jQuery.
+    - Declaring your animations in CSS allows the browser to determine which elements should get GPU layers, and divvy them up accordingly.you can do that with JavaScript too
+    - using a different CPU thread for animation-related calculations doesn’t come without costs
+    - Also note that not all CSS properties get the GPU boost in CSS animations.
+In fact, most don’t.
+Transforms (scale, rotation, translation, and skew) and opacity are the primary beneficiaries.
+    - CSS animations are significantly faster than jQuery.
+However, on most devices and browsers I tested, the JavaScript-based GSAP performed even better than CSS animations
+    - Although well-optimized JavaScript is often just as fast if not faster than CSS animations, 3D transforms do tend to be faster when animated with CSS, but that has a lot to do with the way browsers handle 16-element matrices today
+  - Using css animations, You cannot seek to a particular spot in the animation, nor can you smoothly reverse part-way through or alter the time scale or add callbacks at certain spots or bind them to a rich set of playback events.
+JavaScript provides great control
+  - It is becoming increasingly common to animate canvas-based objects and other 3rd-party library objects but unfortunately CSS animations can only target DOM elements.
+  - There are a few more workflow-related conveniences that are missing in CSS Animations
+    - Relative values, Nesting, Progress reporting, Targeted kills, Concise code
+  - css animation effects are
+  -
+- CSS Animations is a module of CSS that lets you animate the values of CSS properties over time, using keyframes
+- The behavior of these keyframe animations can be controlled by specifying their timing function, duration, their number of repetitions, and other attributes
 - ref
   - https://developer.mozilla.org/en-US/docs/Web/Performance/CSS_JavaScript_animation_performance
   - https://developers.google.com/web/fundamentals/design-and-ux/animations/css-vs-javascript